sebastiandyrda/DyrdaPugsley_EmpLFO/README.md

 ## Repository Contents

-The repository contains the following files for replication purposes:
+The repository contains the following folders for the replication purposes:

+1. **Data**:
-1. **The Manuscript**: The original paper detailing the findings and methodology used in the study.
+2. **Manuscript**: The original paper detailing the findings and methodology used in the study.
-2. **Excel Files**: These files contain data extracted from the Tax Legal Form of Organization Longitudinal Business Database (TLFO-LBD).
+3. **Excel Files**: These files contain data extracted from the Tax Legal Form of Organization Longitudinal Business Database (TLFO-LBD).
-3. **Matlab Files**: These files are used to replicate the figures and tables presented in the manuscript.
+4. **Matlab Files**: These files are used to replicate the figures and tables presented in the manuscript.
 Ensure you have Matlab installed to run these scripts.
-4. **Stata Files**: Contains the Stata scripts necessary to replicate the maps and density plots as shown in the paper.
+5. **Stata Files**: Contains the Stata scripts necessary to replicate the maps and density plots as shown in the paper.
 You will need Stata to execute these files.

 ## How to Use